Menu

 DIAC supports our members with regulatory information, advice and advocacy.

 Visit this page regularly to ensure you are aware of regulatory matters applicable to your organization.
-Often the bulletins and updates posted here will also be shared in DIAC's Member e-Newsletter Bite-Sized News.
+Often the bulletins and updates posted here will also be shared in DIAC's Member e-Newsletter Bite-Sized News or Regulatory Matters.

-Opportunities to participate or provide feedback are highlighted in yellow below.
-In some cases, your feedback should go directly to the agency conducting the consultation, while in others, comments may be submitted to DIAC for consolidation with MedTech.
+Below are opportunities to participate in industry consultations.
+In some cases, please submit your feedback directly to the agency overseeing the consultation; in others, comments can be sent to DIAC for consolidation with MedTech

 If you wish to share feedback with DIAC regarding any open consultations listed below, please email us at info@diac.ca.
-Your comments (anonymized to protect any sensitive information) will be shared with the Regulatory Subject Matter Committee (RSMC) and included in DIAC or MedTech's consolidated direct response to consultations.
+Your comments (anonymized to protect any sensitive information) will be shared with the Regulatory & Industry Affairs Committee (RIAC) and included in DIAC or MedTech's consolidated direct response to consultations.

 _________________________________________________________________________________________________________________